pboling/railsbling.com/content/posts/clojourner_in_a_foreign_land.md

 Coming from Ruby you may be familiar with rvm, rbenv, or chruby.
 `asdf` eclipses them all, because not only does it serve as a Ruby version manager (using `ruby-build` under the hood), but it also can manage all your other software tools.
-Need different versions of Redis, PostgreSQL, MySQL, Java, Clojure, Python, Elasticsearch, etc for different projects, or even the same project, for testing dependency upgrades?
+Need different versions of Redis, PostgreSQL, MySQL, Java, Clojure, Python, Elasticsearch, etc. for different projects, or even the same project, for testing dependency upgrades?
 `asdf` is your new best friend.
 It has plugins for every software tool you can think of.
 Did you notice I mentioned Java and Clojure in there? ;)